 - The medical condition, its triggers, signs, symptoms and treatments - The pupil's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues - Specific support for the pupil's educational, social and emotional needs.
 For example, how absences will be managed, use of rest periods or additional support in catching up with lessons - The level of support needed, including in emergencies.
-If a pupil is self-managing their medication, this will be clearly stated with appropriate arrangements for monitoring - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable - Who in the school needs to be aware of the pupil's condition and the support required - Arrangements for written permission from parents and the head teacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments - Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition - A health and care plan will be displayed in school (the classroom, staff room, school dinner hall) detailing the medical condition, symptoms, action required in case of an emergency, the child's full name, class and date of birth (See Appendix 1) - A paper copy of the health and care plan must be given to the Inclusion Leader and the School Office - Parents/carers must sign and complete a Supporting Children with Medical Conditions at School Parental Consent Form for Health and Care plans (See Appendix 2)
+If a pupil is self-managing their medication, this will be clearly stated with appropriate arrangements for monitoring - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable - Who in the school needs to be aware of the pupil's condition and the support required - Arrangements for written permission from parents and the head teacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments - Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition - Parents/carers must sign and complete a Supporting Children with Medical Conditions at School Parental Consent Form for Health and Care plans (See Appendix 2) - All medical posters must be displayed on the wall in the staff room and the dining hall servery.
+These posters MUST be laminated. - A paper copy of all medical posters must be given to the Inclusion Leader and also to the office team.
+These posters are stored within a medical folder. - A paper copy of all medical posters must also be shared with the BC/ASC Leader.
+These posters will be stored in a medical poster folder. - It is the responsibility of the class teacher to ensure that ALL members of the class team are fully aware of the children in the class who have a medical poster and the specific reason for the poster.
+This includes any midday supervisors, students and support staff.
+If there has been a change to the usual class team, it is essential that the class teacher ensures that the new member of staff is aware of all medical posters. - All medical posters need to be uploaded onto CPOMS. - During transition meetings, class teachers need to have a conversation with new teachers about children with medical posters who are joining their class.
+Share all details from the poster, including any medication that the child may require. - At the start of every academic year, class teachers need to speak with the parents of every child that has a medical poster.
+Are all details still correct?
+Does the child still have a medical condition?
+Is there a health update?
+For example, engagement with a health professional.
+Are the contact details displayed on the poster correct?
+Teachers must also take a new photo of the child.
+Children can change so much in a year, and it is of paramount importance that all staff members are able to recognise the child on the medical poster. - If any changes need making to the medical poster during the academic year, please ensure that ALL posters are updated and ALL members of the class team are notified.